hyperledger/firefly/docs/overview/multiparty/broadcast.md

 - Network map
   - Organizational identities
   - Nodes
-  - See _Identity_ for more information
+  - See [Identities](../../reference/identities.html) in the reference section for more information
 - Datatype definitions
-  - See _Agreed datatypes_ for more information
+  - See [Datatype](../../reference/types/datatype.html) in the reference section for more information
 - Namespaces
-  - See _Namespaces_ for more information
+  - See [Namespaces](../../reference/namespaces.html) for more information

 These definitions rely on the same assurances provided by blockchain backed broadcast that FireFly applications do.